webdriverio-boneyard/webdrivercss/README.md

 the `webdrivercss` command will be available only for this instance.

 * **screenshotRoot** `String` ( default: *./webdrivercss* )<br>
-  path were all screenshots gets saved
+  path were all screenshots get saved

 * **failedComparisonsRoot** `String` ( default: *./webdrivercss/diff* )<br>
-  path were all screenshot diffs gets saved
+  path were all screenshot diffs get saved

 * **misMatchTolerance** `Number` ( default: *0.05* )<br>
   number between 0 and 100 that defines the degree of mismatch to consider two images as